 Background: Arthur Brawer, MD, PA is an arthritis specialist whose educational career developed at Brandeis University, Boston University School of Medicine and Boston University Medical Center.
 For the past thirty-eight years he has maintained a private practice in Long Branch, New Jersey, and has been the Director of Rheumatology at Monmouth Medical Center.
 He has held the position of Associate Clinical Professor of Medicine at both Robert Wood Johnson Medical School and Hahnemann/Drexel College of Medicine.
 His research topics include arthritis, alternative medicine, environmentally-related ailments and others, which have been published in multiple peer-reviewed medical journals.

-See here for emails from Dr. Brawer to our website, as he shares his thoughts on breast implants and silicone toxicity.
+See here for emails from Dr. Brawer to this website, as he shares his thoughts on breast implants and silicone toxicity.

 - In this cohort of symptomatic breast implant recipients, disease amelioration following explantation provides additional supportive evidence for the existence of a novel illness triggered by silicone gel-filled devices.
 The demonstrated improvement of systemic phenomena following implant removal was more likely to occur if these devices were in place for less than 12 years.
 Saline implants appeared capable of perpetuating systemic disease progression following an initial gel-induced disorder.